What is the most crucial skill: expert knowledge or salesmanship?

 The observation that many of the successful “inventors” did not have a college diploma proves that academic education is, at best, simply nice-to-have.
 It is the selling skill that makes a person rich and successful.

-Nothing is more important than that ability to make the sale.
+Nothing is more important than the ability to make the sale.

 The good news is that sales skills can be learned.
 It is a pity that our academic education generally ignores their importance.
 My recommendation to all parents who want the best and brightest future for their children: don’t try to make your kid another Einstein, teach them many ways to sell an idea.
 I also strongly encourage seasoned professionals to take courses in sales rhetoric and tactics.